nhnguyen98/LISA_LSST_DWDs/README.md

 7. Performs repeated logistic-regression validation using physically motivated LISA source parameters.

-The script is intended for publication-quality figures and summary statistics.
+The script is intended to produce publication-quality figures and summary statistics.

 Required Input Files
 --------------------
-The script expects the following CSV files in the working directory:
+The analysis normally requires the following files in the working directory:

     LISA_source.csv
     LSST_WD_24.csv

+An optional precomputed catalogue may also be used:

+    LISA_LSST_source.csv

+The precomputed catalogue is useful when the LSST white-dwarf catalogue is not available or when recalculating the localization-region source counts is not required.

 Input Catalogue Requirements